DUI case jury selection

 Before the jury brought into courtroom, both parties handed juror master list and bio information sheets that jurors completed.
 The attorneys must then quickly synthesize this information as the jury brought in and seated.

 Potential jurors brought in to chose from depends on case, court, and number of peremptory challenges available to each side.
 A peremptory challenge is ability of either side to remove a juror from the pool for any race-neutral reason.
 The attorney need not give reason for "strike", unless the reason challenge, motivated by prohibited factor, such as race.
 This typically called a Batson challenge.

 Process of jury selection

 Once the jurors seated and roll called, questioning begins.
-Usually the jurors are made to give brief background facts on themselves, confirm that they live in the court's jurisdiction and confirm whether they have ever served as a juror before.
+Usually the jurors give brief background facts on themselves.
+Confirm that they live in the court's jurisdiction.
+Then confirm whether they have ever served as a juror before.

 Then, depending on the court, either the attorneys or the Judge will start asking the jurors questions.
 From their answers to these questions, the parties must determine which jurors to keep, which to strike using a peremptory challenge, and which jurors to challenge for cause.

 A challenge for cause means that the prosecutor or defense lawyer asks the Judge to exclude a juror because that juror has shown that they can not be fair and impartial.
 The Judge may also do this on their own motion.

 Some courts prefer that all jurors questioned at once, and only once all questions answered do the parties exercise their challenge.
 Other courts use a method called "strike and replace".
 To clarify, jurors in the jury box questioned.
 When one removed, the next juror takes the removed juror's place and then questioned.
 This continues until all parties run out of strikes or the jury is satisfactory to all.